iqfareez/MCTE-4362-Robotic-Hardware/Week1/ROV.md

 <img src="https://imgur.com/8WbwbEY.png" width="70%">

-On the other hands, SEABER YUDO-SCAN uses its software (I believe it's proprietery) to plan a mission (i.e., path planning for the ROV to follow) and control the ROV.
+On the other hands, SEABER YUCO-SCAN uses its software (I believe it's proprietery) to plan a mission (i.e., path planning for the ROV to follow) and control the ROV.

 After its mission have completed, the pilot can use the remote control as shown below to retrieve the ROV.